-- VARIABLE_NAME (sometimes VAR_NAME) indicates a variable name starting with an alphabetical character and can't contain: '()+-/^=!;:@#.' or accentuated characters; - PARAMETER_NAME (sometimes PARAM_NAME) indicates a parameter name starting with an alphabetical character and can't contain: '()+-/^=!;:@#.' or accentuated characters; - LATEX_NAME (sometimes TEX_NAME) indicates a valid LaTeX expression in math mode (not including the dollar signs); - FUNCTION NAME indicates a valid MATLAB function name; - FILENAME indicates a filename valid in the underlying operating system; it is necessary to put it between quotes when specifying the extension or if the filename contains a non-alphanumeric character;
+- DOUBLE indicates a double precision number.
+The following syntaxes are valid: 1.1e3, 1.1E3, 1.1d3, 1.1D3.
+In some places, infinite Values Inf and -Inf are also allowed; - NUMERICAL_VECTOR indicates a vector of numbers separated by spaces, enclosed by square brackets; - EXPRESSION indicates a mathematical expression valid outside the model description (see Expressions); - MODEL_EXPRESSION (sometimes MODEL_EXP) indicates a mathematical expression valid in the model description (see Expressions and Model declaration); - MACRO_EXPRESSION designates an expression of the macro processor (see Macro expressions); - VARIABLE_NAME (sometimes VAR_NAME) indicates a variable name starting with an alphabetical character and can't contain: ()+-/^=!;:@#. or accentuated characters; - PARAMETER_NAME (sometimes PARAM_NAME) indicates a parameter name starting with an alphabetical character and can't contain: ()+-/^=!;:@#. or accentuated characters; - LATEX_NAME (sometimes TEX_NAME) indicates a valid LaTeX expression in math mode (not including the dollar signs); - FUNCTION_NAME indicates a valid MATLAB function name; - FILENAME indicates a filename valid in the underlying operating system; it is necessary to put it between quotes when specifying the extension or if the filename contains a non-alphanumeric character; - QUOTED_STRING indicates an arbitrary string enclosed between (single) quotes; - DATE indicates a time period which can be either a year (e.g. 2024Y or 2024A), a half-year (2024S1 or 2024H1), a quarter (2024Q2) or a month (2024M3) (see Dates in a mod file).
+Optionally, the time period can be followed by a plus sign and a number of periods, in which case the date is shifted accordingly (e.g. 2023Q1+6 is accepted and is equivalent to 2024Q3).